 So let's look at the Inspection Types now.

-Otherwise known as a Routine or Periodical Inspection, this is the regular inspection usually repeated every three months during a residential lease period.
+Otherwise known as a Property or Periodical Inspection, this is the regular inspection usually repeated every three months during a residential lease period.
 The requirements may vary in different states or countries.

 This report type can also be customised to suit other inspections such as Commercial, Building or Site Inspections.

 Property Condition Report

 A Property Condition Report or PCR is conducted at the beginning of a residential or commercial lease, usually before the tenant moves in.
 It is a detailed report of the condition of the entire property, broken down into Inspection Areas and Sub-Inspection Areas.
 This enables you to capture detailed notes about the appearance and condition of specific elements such as floors, walls, windows, lights etc. This report is then used as a benchmark at the end of the lease to assess the final condition of the property after the tenant has vacated.
 You would also use this report to determine what portion of the bond is returned to the tenant.

 Depending on your region, you may also know this as an Inspection Sheet, Entry/Exit or Ingoing/Outgoing Inspection.
 Each Australian state or territory has its own mandated template, so it is important to select the correct template to remain compliant with your regional Tenancies Act.
 You can still customise your inspection areas and property layouts yourself in Settings > PIM Admin > Inspection Areas, but because of the regional restrictions, report template customisation usually only extends to include your business logo and details in the letterhead.
 For other regions (US, UK, Ireland, NZ etc), please refer to the Report Gallery for ideas.